agama-project/agama-project.github.io/docs/overview/webui.md

 ![Product selection screen offering openSUSE Leap, MicroOS and Tumbleweed](/img/user/product-selection.png)

+Some products may offer different installation modes (for instance, a "standard" or an "immutable" mode, the latter providing an immutable system with transactional updates).
+If the selected product supports multiple modes, choosing one is mandatory to proceed with the installation.

 You can change the product later if you change your mind, but you should carefully check the configuration as some values can be reset.